What are the enduring sources of American power and influence?

 I weep when I think that so much is being thrown away to quickly and carelessly - and that most Americans will receive so little in return.

-But maybe I am wrong, or at least overly pessimistic.
+But maybe I am overly pessimistic.
 The United States weathered recent crises, like COVID and financial shocks, far better than most peer countries.
-Before that, we got strong for concrete reasons.
-On March 23, let's discuss whether/which sources of American strength are beyond the power of government - even this government - to destroy.
+Before that, we were written off as in permanent decline many times.
+Let's discuss it all on March 23.

 Optional Background readings -